Harvest Competition 2018

 Teams are encouraged, but not required, to attend the virtual workshops and sprints throughout the year in an effort to further the development of their project. *More details To Be Announced (TBA)

 |January 10th, 2018||Workshop III Strategy Building for 2018:

 |February 20th, 2018||Sprint: TBA|

 |April 20th, 2018||Sprint: TBA|

 |May 7 – 11, 2018||Workshop IV One on One Presentation Review|

 ● Teams may choose to compete in one or both competitions.

 ● Applicants may begin submitting proposals September 11th, 2017.
 When team roster is at capacity for both competitions, proposals will no longer be accepted.
-All proposals will be accepted, denied or wait-listed within ten days of receipt.
-Proposals deadline November 1st, 2017.
+All proposals will be accepted, denied or wait-listed within ten days of receipt. *DEADLINE FOR PROPOSALS EXTENDED *

 ● Devices must have a “kill switch” in case of emergency.

 ● Teams must be present for NextGen Expo on May 17th, 2018.